 We had a fantastic time with Ubud Cycling Bike that run cycling tours that show off the ‘Real Bali’.
 They show you a Bali other visitors may never see and their experienced guides explain Bali culture and the relationship the Balinese have with their beautiful island.
 It is a great way to see the Bali countryside and is perfect with younger kids as the tour companies have bikes with toddler seats and tandem bikes.

 Indulging in Sunday Brunch in Bali is easy to do.
 There are many resorts and restaurants offering Sunday brunch.
 One of the best brunches we have been to with the kids is to Prego at Westin in Nusa Dua.
 Was such a fun time with the kids and the food was great!
-You can check out our full review here and other places that come recommended from families are Sheraton Market Brunch in Kuta and The Joglo has a great Indonesian brunch.
+You can check out our full review here and another place that comes recommended from families is Sheraton Market Brunch in Kuta.

 If you are after a fun day in the sand at Nusa Dua then The Pirates Bay is a fun pirate-themed open-air cafe and restaurant.
 Primary school kids could easily explore the treehouses and pirate ships with younger kids needing more assistance.
 The kids would have a great day here and the onsite restaurant provides food making it a fun place to go when travelling to Bali with kids.